 Set 2:

 Right hand follows the same trajectory but applied to a vertical plane (paper pad).
-The result is a portrait contour shifted counter clockwise.
+The result is a portrait shifted counter clockwise.

 Left foot follows the same trajectory but applied to a vertical plane (paper pad).
-The result is a portrait contour shifted counter clockwise.
+The result is a portrait shifted counter clockwise.